Is the EHR just the EMR in a digital disguise?

 “ EHRs have turned a generation of physicians into data entry clerks for something of little benefit to them.”

-That’s where Freed comes in.
-It’s not just an AI scribe — it’s the quiet helper that gives you back your time, your focus, and maybe even your evenings.
+AI clinical documentation can do more than transcribe notes.
+These AI assistants are the quiet helper that gives you back your time, your focus, and maybe even your evenings.

 Freed: